What is the Small Sites Program?

-- Tenants who are fighting to stay in the building.
+- Tenants who want to stay in the building.

-- Tenants advocate with MEDA and SFCLT for more funds from City to purchase other buildings where tenants are at risk of eviction.
+- Tenants who advocate with MEDA for more funds from City to purchase other buildings where tenants are at risk of eviction.

-If you are a vulnerable tenant interested in having MEDA possibly buy your apartment’s property, please contact Johnny Oliver: (415) 282-3334 ext.
-123; firstname.lastname@example.org.
+If you are a vulnerable tenant interested in having MEDA possibly buy your apartment’s property, or if you are a building owner who wants to keep your tenants in place via the Small Sites Program, please call (415) 282-3334 ext.
+101.